wikindx/wikindx/website/web/src/content/contributing/website.md

 This website is made with a PHP wrapper script `release/cli-make-web.php` on top of [Hugo](https://gohugo.io/) static generator (fixed version).
 The theme is derivated from [Grav Learn theme to Hugo v2.5.0](https://github.com/matcornic/hugo-theme-learn/releases/tag/2.5.0) for Hugo.

 Use only the non extended version of [Hugo v0.80](https://github.com/gohugoio/hugo/releases/tag/v0.80.0) for your OS.
-Other version have not been tested.
+Other versions have not been tested.

 After downloading the binary from github, place it in the tools folder and name it __hugo.exe__ for Windows OS or __hugo__ for other OSes.
 Give 777 permissions so that the wrapper script can run Hugo.